Back

 Process Applications

-A process application is about automating a routine process like data extraction, verification, or calculation.
-Automation made possible by AI can do repetitive activities in a fraction of the time it would take a human, allowing workers to devote their time and energy to more strategic endeavors.
+A process application helps automate a routine process like data extraction, verification, or calculation.
+AI-aided automation can complete repetitive activities in a fraction of the time it would take a human, allowing workers to devote their time and energy to more strategic endeavors.
 The following are typical process uses:

 • Calculating Optimal Schedules: Using a Computer-Aided Facilities Management (CAFM) system, businesses may ascertain the best delivery time, arrange more efficient appointments, and create ideal work schedules for their personnel.

-• Facilitating Real-Time Decision-Making: The essential data can be retrieved in fractions of a second, making it far easier for customer service and administrative staff to access extensive customer histories, full inventory inventories, employee records, future timetables, and even projected weather delays on demand.
+• Facilitating Real-Time Decision-Making: The system can retrieve essential data in a fraction of a second.
+This enables customer service and administrative staff to access extensive customer histories, full inventory records, employee records, future timetables, and even projected weather delays on demand.

 • Delivering Custom Reports: Artificial intelligence can help run periodic reports so humans don’t have to.
-Reports can be automatically tailored to each recipient, time period, set of metrics of interest, and whether or not they contain any personally identifiable information.
+Automation can tailor reports for each recipient, adjusting for the time period, metrics of interest, and personally identifiable information content.
 Supercomputers on the cloud can process huge amounts of data in minutes rather than hours.

 Insight Applications

 An insight application is like a process app built to recognize and learn from patterns.
-Natural Language Processing (NLP) and Optical Character Recognition (OCR) are utilized to decipher textual and aural data, respectively, while Computer Vision is employed to classify visual data.
-Data can also be used by insight applications to make predictions, giving consumers a sense of the future.
+Natural Language Processing (NLP) and Optical Character Recognition (OCR) are utilized to decipher textual and aural data, respectively.
+Computer Vision is employed to classify visual data.
+Insight applications use data to make predictions and give consumers a sense of the future.
 Applications that provide insights can:

-• Personalizing Content: Businesses may better serve customers by creating relevant, personalized content after they better grasp their tastes and habits.
-Personal preferences can be taken into account when recommending media.
-People more inclined to purchase can be singled out and offered specials.
+• Personalize Content: Businesses may better serve customers by creating relevant, personalized content after they better grasp their tastes and habits.
+Personal preferences are taken into account when recommending media.
+People poised to purchase can be singled out and offered special incentives.
 Insurance and banking companies can develop individualized risk assessment algorithms.

-• Identifying and Predicting: Now that NLP has matured, it can be used in any field.
+• Identify and Predict: Now that NLP has matured, it can be used in any field.
 Fraud, bogus news, sarcasm, and even emotion may now be detected by NLP technologies.
-Predicting the likelihood of fraud or other components of interest enables firms to take preventative measures before any actual damage is done.
+Data science’s ability to predict fraud or other key risks enables firms to take preventive measures before any damage is done.

 Engagement Applications